Geese (band): 2024–present: Getting Killed and forthcoming fifth studio album

 Winter released his debut solo album, Heavy Metal, on December 6, 2024.
 The album received widespread critical acclaim, increasing Winter and Geese's exposure significantly in the months following the album's release.

 On June 23, 2025, Geese announced a headlining North American tour.

 On July 8, the band announced their fourth studio album, Getting Killed, and simultaneously released its first single, "Taxes".
 Winter leaked the single "Trinidad" on July 24 during an Instagram livestream.
 The song was formally released on July 29.
 On August 28, the single "100 Horses" was released and a European tour was announced.
-The full album released on September 26.
+The full album released on September 26 to widespread critical acclaim.
+"Getting Killed" appeared on numerous year-end lists and was named the best album of 2025 by Stereogum and The New Yorker.

 On October 1, Geese performed "Taxes" on Jimmy Kimmel Live!.

 In an interview with GQ, it was revealed that the band were recording a potential fifth studio album with producer Kenny Beats during the month of August 2025, with one future track title, "Lyin", revealed during the profile.
 Winter later disputed the sessions, stating: "That's overblown.
 I want to put that to rest, because I feel so bad, everyone's getting so excited about it.
 [A fifth album is] not really what's happening – we're just kind of dicking around [...]
 That's basically a rumour that GQ has propagated."
 Drummer Max Bassin elaborated: "To be entirely honest, I want to say maybe [we have been recording an album], but also then I'll talk to Cameron and he'll say 'it's not done.
 It's not even anywhere done, we've got to cut half of these songs'.
 So we'll see."